silexlabs/Cocktail/demo/market/readme.txt

  => tweening
  => title shifts
 -menu bar for navigation
--cells on the same line should have the samed height
+-cells on the same line should have the samed height => OK -on resize, cropped images size do not change

 To Do Alex 30/03/2012
 -retirer les cells ne contenant pas de titre, de thumb ou de description / content => OK